robert-godlewski/tetris_py/README.md

 This version of tetris was made with PyGame.

 # Features
 These are all things to consider to be part of the game.
 With most games it's good to have 5 to 15 features.
+Start of Development on May 22, 2025

 ## Current Features
 This is so far the list of features within this project we currently have: